How to prepare your family road trip through America.

 Hiring a camper van is a great way to explore and means you are transient, flexible and free to explore because you can stop anywhere you want.
 You will, of course, need to have the courage and skills to drive a camper van, and you will need to plan or at least know your campsites.
 Also beware that you will be limited for space, so if you have teens, who like their own space and take hours in the bathroom, a camper van may not be the recipe for a successful camping holiday with kids.

 If you prefer to rent a car on arrival in the States, your will need to think about where the family is going to sleep.
-Your options will probably be dictated largely by budget as there is no shortage of historic guest houses, luxurious inns, B&Bs or apartments.
-To help you find places to stay along the way before or even whilst on the road, you can try website such as HotelRoutePlanner.com or AirBnB.
-You can book on the go or just walk in but if you travel with children and don’t want to risk accommodation being booked up, then it’s better to pre-book.
+Your options will probably be dictated largely by budget as there is no shortage of vacation rentals, historic guest houses, luxurious inns, B&Bs or apartments.
+To help you find places to stay along the way before or even whilst on the road, you can try a website such as HotelRoutePlanner.com or AirBnB complete with a professional home cleaner if you need it.
+You can book on the go or just try your luck at motels and hotels in advance, but if you travel with children and don’t want to risk accommodation being booked up, then it’s better to pre-book.
 Popular places like Yosemite and the Grand Canyon, in particular, get booked up quickly, and places naturally have less availability at weekends, so just bear that in mind.

 You could equally book a week in a hotel and take day trips from there, then spend another week or two travelling further afield staying in guesthouses overnight.
 That way, you get to relax a little more and still get the sense of adventure that comes with a road trip with the kids.